-In 2014 we began our journey towards producing our denim in a more sustainable way, and today all our denim is Better Denim.
-Better Denim means three things; the denim is made from more sustainable materials, we use more sustainable washing processes and last but not least – we use cleaner dying processes.
+In 2014 we began our journey towards producing our denim in a way that leaves as little impact as possible and today all our denim at Lindex is what we call Better Denim.
+Better Denim has been developed along the way and means four things; that our denim is designed with longevity and circularity in mind, that we are increasing the share of recycled materials used and that we use resource efficient washing processes and cleaner dying processes.

-About 90 per cent of our Better Denim assortment is dyed with DyStar Liquid Indigo Vat 40% Solution, the cleanest indigo dye on the market.
+Almost all of our Better Denim is dyed with DyStar Liquid Indigo Vat 40% Solution, which is a much cleaner indigo dye.
 The dye has better fixation than other dyes, which means there is less need for additional chemicals or several rinses after the dyeing.
 The dye is liquid and the process occurs in a closed system, which eliminates dust and significantly reduces contact with chemicals for the people working in the production.